 New Student Orientation

 All new students are invited to participate in orientation activities beginning on Saturday, September 5th (complete with a family and parents orientation on Saturday afternoon).
-There will be an information session and activities for all new undergraduate and graduate students throughout the week which will aid in your transition to our community.
+There will be informational and educational sessions and activities designed specifically for all new undergraduate and graduate CalArts students throughout the week which will aid in your transition to our community.

 2014 School-specific Orientation Schedules